-We have examined and reviewed the relation between electron-electron correlation, the correlation entropy, and the entanglement for two exactly solvable models: the Ising model and the Hubbard model for two sites.
-The ab initio calculation of the entanglement for the $H_2$ system is also discussed.
-Our results show that there is a qualitatively similar behavior between the entanglement and absolute standard correlation of electrons for the Ising model.
-Thus entanglement might be used as an alternative measure of electron correlation in quantum chemistry calculations.
+We have examined and reviewed the relation between electron-electron correlation, the correlation entropy and the entanglement for two exactly solvable models: the Ising model and the Hubbard model for two sites.
+The ab initio calculation of the entanglement for the H_2 system is also discussed.
+Our result show that there is a qualitatively similar behavior between the entanglement and absolute standard correlation of electrons for the Ising model.
+Thus, entanglement might be used as an alternative measure of electron correlation in quantum chemistry calculations.
 Entanglement is directly observable and it is one of the most striking properties of quantum mechanics.

-Dimensional scaling theory [109] provides a natural means to examine electron-electron correlation, quantum phase transitions [110], and entanglement.
-The primary effect of electron correlation in the $D \rightarrow \infty$ limit is to open up the dihedral angles from their Hartree-Fock values [109] of exactly 90°.
-Angles in the correlated solution are determined by the balance between centrifugal effects, which always favor 90°, and interelectron repulsions, which always favor 180°.
-Since the electrons are localized at the $D \rightarrow \infty$ limit, one might need to add the first harmonic correction in the 1/D expansion to obtain a useful density matrix for the whole system, thus the von Neumann entropy.
-The relation between entanglement and electron-electron correlation at the largedimensional limit for the dimensional scaling model of the $H_2$ molecule [111] will be examined in future studies.
+Dimensional scaling theory [108] provides a natural means to examine electron electron correlation, quantum phase transitions[109] and entanglement.
+The primary effect of electron correlation in the $D \to \infty$ limit is to open up the dihedral angles from their Hartree-Fock values [108] of exactly 90°.
+Angles in the correlated solution are determined by the balance between centrifugal effects which always favor 90° and interelectron repulsions which always favor 180°.
+Since the electrons are localized at the $D \to \infty$ limit one might need to add the first harmonic correction in the 1/D expansion to obtain a useful density matrix for the whole system, thus the von Neumann entropy.
+The relation between entanglement and electron-electron correlation at the large dimensional limit for the dimensional scaling model of the H2 molecule[110] will be in future studies.

-A new promising approach is emerging for the realization of quantum chemistry calculations without wavefunctions through first-order semidefinite programming [112].
-Mazziotti has developed a first-order, nonlinear algorithm for the semidefinite programming of the two-electron reduced density matrix method that reduces memory and floating-point requirements by orders of magnitude [113, 114].
-The electronic energies and properties of atoms and molecules are computable simply from an effective two-electron reduced density matrix $\rho{(AB)}$ [115, 116].
-Thus the electron-electron correlation can be calculated directly as effectively the entanglement between the two electrons, which is readily calculated as the von Neumann entropy $S = -\text{Tr}\rho_A \log_2 \rho_A$ , where $\rho_A = \text{Tr}B \rho{(AB)}$ .
-With this combined approach, one calculates the electronic energies and properties of atoms and molecules including correlation without wavefunctions or Hartree-Fock reference systems.
+Recently a new promising approach is emerging for the realization of quantum chemistry calculations without wave functions through first order semidefinite programming[111].
+Mazziotti has developed a first-order, nonlinear algorithm for the semidefinite programming of the two-electron reduced density matrix method that reduces memory and floating-point requirements by orders of magnitude[112, 113].
+The electronic energies and properties of atoms and molecules are computable simply from an effective two-electron reduced density matrix $\rho{(AB)}$ [114, 115].
+Thus, the electron-electron correlation can be directly calculated as effectively the entanglement between the two electrons, which is readily calculated as the von Neumann entropy $S = -Tr\rho_A log_2\rho_A$, where $\rho_A = Tr_B\rho{(AB)}$.
+With this combined approach one calculates the electronic energies and properties of atoms and molecules including correlation without wave functions or Hartree-Fock reference systems.
 This approach provides a natural way to extend the calculations of entanglement to larger molecules.

-Quantum phase transitions are a qualitative change in the ground state of a quantum many-body system as some parameter is varied [84, 117].
-Unlike classical phase transitions, which occur at a nonzero temperature, the fluctuations in quantum phase transitions are fully quantum and driven by the Heisenberg uncertainty relation.
+Quantum phase transitions are a qualitative change in the ground state of a quantum many-body system as some parameter in varied[83, 116].
+Unlike classical phase transitions, which occur at a nonzero temperature, the fluctuations in a quantum phase transitions are fully quantum and driven by the Heisenberg uncertainty relation.
 Both classical and quantum critical points are governed by a diverging correlation length, although quantum systems possess additional correlations that do not have a classical counterpart: this is the entanglement phenomenon.
-Recently, a new line of exciting research points to the connection between the entanglement of a many-particle system and the appearance of quantum phase transitions [60, 66, 118, 119].
-For a class of one-dimensional magnetic systems, the entanglement shows scaling behavior in the vicinity of the transition point [60].
+Recently a new line of exciting research points to the connection between the entanglement of a many-particle system and the appearance of a quantum phase transitions[59, 65, 117, 118].
+For a class of one-dimensional magnetic systems, the entanglement shows scaling behavior in the vicinity of the transition point[59].
 Deeper understanding of quantum phase transitions and entanglement might be of great relevance to quantum information and computation.